dfelinto/blender-manual/manual/advanced/keymap_editing.rst

 using *Click* event instead of *Press*.
 Then you may bind *Drag* to a separate action.

 This is useful for mixing actions where one uses a drag event, e.g:
-Toggle a setting using with tab, drag to open a pie menu showing all options related to the setting.
+Toggle a setting using with :kbd:`Tab`, drag to open a pie menu showing all options related to the setting.

-Click/Tweak
-^^^^^^^^^^^

-Unlike click/drag, this only works for the mouse buttons, but has the advantage that tweak events can be directional.

-To use this, events in this keymap must use *Click* instead of *Press*, then you can bind *Tweak* actions to the mouse buttons.

 This is used in the default keymap in the 3D Viewport, :kbd:`Alt-MMB` dragging in different directions rotates the view.